TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-insight-tempdb-near-full.md

 ## **Recommended Steps**

-* If the allocated space is not used, run `DBCC SHRINKFILE` to shrink the tempdb file size.
+* If the allocated space is not used, run `DBCC SHRINKFILE` to shrink the tempdb file size
 * If the allocated space is used, failover the instance to clean tempdb completely and restore its default configuration.
 You can failover the instance using REST API, PowerShell or Azure CLI.

 ## **Recommended Documents**